davidemily/CheckerDataModel/README.md

 # CheckerDataModel
-CS4330 Paper on checkerboard game
+CS4330 Data Model Concept.
+My thought processes on the idea of creating a checkers game in OO.